YouScience is in the business of making sure people are doing best at what they do best.

-One of our missions is to make sure that young people are going to the college that is the right fit for them.
+One of our missions is to make sure that young people are finding to the colleges that are the right fit for them.

-Interestingly enough, Inside Higher Ed came out with and article last month about how more students than we expect are under or overmatched when they enroll in college.
+Interestingly enough, Inside Higher Ed came out with an article about how more students than expected are under or overmatched when they enroll in college.

-The National Bureau of Economics, who conducted the national research, found that 25% of students were overmatching, and 28% were undermatching.
+The National Bureau of Economics, who conducted the national research, found that 25% of students were overmatched and 28% were undermatched.

-While the article briefly expands on how undermatching and overmatching can be beneficial for a student, the overall conclusion is that undermatching poorly served the students.
+While the article briefly expands on how undermatching and overmatching can be beneficial for a student, the overall conclusion is that undermatching poorly servs the students.

-This is an issue that we, at YouScience, are trying to address.
+This is an issue that YouScience is trying to address.

-Our hope is that YouScience® can help identify what schools will be an “undermatch,” “overmatch,” or “the right fit” based on your natural abilities and your passions.
+Our hope is that YouScience can help identify which schools will be an “undermatch,” “overmatch,” or “the right fit” based on a student’s natural abilities and interests.

-If you are undermatched, then you are not using your talents, skills, and abilities to your fullest.
-If you’re overmatched, you may find yourself trying to keep up in areas with which you should naturally feel comfortable, and not spending the right time and energy where you should be.
+If a student is undermatched, then they’re not using their talents, skills, and abilities to the fullest.
+If overmatched, students may find themselves trying to keep up in areas where they should feel comfortable and not spending the right time and energy where they should be.

-With college costs increasing every year (or every semester for some!), we understand that students and parents can’t afford to find out whether the school is a match two years into the students’ college careers.
+With college costs increasing every year (or every semester for some!), YouScience understands that students and parents can’t afford to find out whether the school is a match two years into students’ college careers.

-Let’s work together to make sure that students can hit the ground running with their abilities and passions at the right fit college.
+Let’s work together to make sure that students hit the ground running with their abilities and passions at the right-fit college.